janino163/LDLS_anomaly/README.md

 ## run script

-The entry script can be run with the following command.
+From the ldls_anomaly folder the entry script can be run with the following command.

 ``python corrected_box_gen_ithaca365.py``